-The building at 206 S. Sixth St. in downtown Springfield that formerly housed the Andiamo coffee shop will soon be home to Terra Ferment, the newest addition to the craft beer scene.
+The building at 206 S. Sixth St. in Springfield that formerly housed the Andiamo coffee shop will soon be home to Terra Ferment, the newest addition to the downtown beer scene.

 Owner William Tubbs retired in July after 28 years with the state of Illinois, most recently as the editor of the Abraham Lincoln Presidential Library.
 Now he’s decided to turn a lifelong passion into a business venture.